University of Nevada-Reno logo

 Is University of Nevada-Reno the right fit for me?

 Whether University of Nevada-Reno is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (74% admit rate), cost ($23,562/year out-of-state), campus culture in Reno, and available programs.
+Key factors to consider: admissions selectivity (74% admit rate), avg net price ($15,927/year after aid), campus culture in Reno, and available programs.
 Use CollegeCove's compare tool to weigh University of Nevada-Reno against similar schools side-by-side.

 Ready to apply?